adeotek/DotNet.dBase/README.md

 ## Credits

-This project is forked from [dBASE.NET](https://github.com/henck/dBASE.NET) by [Independent Software](http://www.independent-software.com/)
+This project was initially forked from [dBASE.NET](https://github.com/henck/dBASE.NET) by [Independent Software](http://www.independent-software.com/), but at some point was migrated to a stand-alone repository.